Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

 Dried Fruit Beetles.
 Small black, oval insects that are characterised by the red or amber colouring on their antennae and legs.
 Dried fruit beetles also have two distinct amber spots located on their wings.

 Drugstore Beetles.
 These beetles are around 2 to 3.5 mm in length with an oval-shaped brown body.
 Drugstore beetles are well-known for feeding on a variety of dried products.

 False Powderpost Beetles.
-Wood boring insects that can infest both softwoods and hardwoods alike.
-False powderpost beetles can be distinguished by its black to reddish-brown colouration, while the insect’s length is approximately 3 to 6 mm.
+Wood boring insects that can infect both softwoods and hardwoods alike.
+False powderpost beetles can be distinguished by its black to reddish-brown colouration, while the insect's length is approximately 3 to 6 mm.

 Flour Beetles.
 This beetle loves to infest various food products contained within a home, and are a particular nuisance in facilities producing food products, and shops that store vast amounts of food.
-Flour beetles are reddish-brown in appearance and comes in at 3 to 4 mm in length.
+Flour beetles are reddish-brown in appearance and come in at 3 to 4 mm in length.

 Foreign Grain Beetles.
 Loves to attack food products in much the same way as the flour beetle, although more common in environments containing fungus and excess moisture.
 Foreign grain beetles are also reddish-brown with a body length of around 2 mm.

 Larder Beetles.
 Pretty large beetles at 6 to 10 mm in length, the body is black that also sports a unique white band going across the top of the elytra.
 Larder beetles infest a variety of dried stored foods.

 Pantry Beetles.
 This type refers to a large infestation of beetles.
 Pantry beetles also infest all manner of dried stored products.

 Pine Bark Beetles.
 As the name suggests, pine bark beetles primarily infest pine wood and any other softwood products.